MF-Faqih/HomeScape/README.md

 ## Data Analysis

-HomeScpae was provided with some analysis to help the user make their decision in buying an apartment. some of the analyses that I use here are:
+HomeScpae was provided with some analysis to help the user make their decision in buying an apartment.
+Some of the analyses that I use here are:
 - Average price distribution of apartments in each city
 - Data on the total frequency of types of apartments sold in the market